Braxai/Braxai.github.io/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio website!
-This is a simple site built using **HTML**, **CSS**, and **JavaScript** to showcase my biography, experiences, and selected work.
+This is a website built using **HTML**, **CSS**, and **JavaScript** to showcase my biography, experiences, and selected work.
 I studied web development through two freeCodeCamp certification courses, as well as school and personal projects.

 ## 🌐 Live Demo